so-press/awesome-site-template/README.md

 npx awesome-site-template --gen
 ```

-You will be prompted to create a page, component or fragment.
-The generator creates the directory and optional files for you.
+You'll be prompted to create a page, component, or fragment.
+The generator sets up the directory and files.

-**Attention** Il est recommandé de sauver son travail et d'avoir tout commit avant de lancer un update
+**Warning:** It’s recommended to save and commit your work before running an update.

 ## License